2018-2019 Undergraduate & Graduate Catalog

 Accounting Alumni and Friends Advisory Board

-The Accounting Alumni and Friends Advisory Board provides a way for alumni to interact with the accounting faculty and students.
+The Accounting Alumni and Friends Advisory Board provides a way for alumni to interact with accounting faculty members and students.
 Upon graduation, accounting students are encouraged to join this advisory board.

 Business Ethics Center Advisory Board